 To Change your Major to Social Work

 To change your major you must go to the social work office (rm 269 Stone Building) and fill out a change of major form.
 At that time you are considered a Pre Social Work Major, until you have applied to and been accepted into the major.
-Applications to the major are submitted in December.
+Applications to the major are accepted once a year by December 7th.

 More information is available on the Admission to Social Work Page.
 For further information, contact: